 If you want to get the best results from using strong active ingredients, best to use them when you are good and healthy.
 The same goes for getting facials or cosmetic procedures.
 Do them when your body is strong and can repair itself efficiently.
 Not when you are run down or overburdened with stress.

-The best skincare routine you can have when you are stressed is to use a mild cleanser (no foaming or soapy cleansers), and if needed, use a moisturizer and sunscreen.
+The best skincare routine you can have when you are stressed is to use a mild cleanser (no foaming or soapy cleansers), moisturizer and sunscreen.

 I also recommend avoiding products that contains synthetic fragrance and alcohol.
 These can be irritants, especially if your skin is sensitive or reactive.
 Even makeup at stressful times can be irritating.